gittuf/gittuf/README.md

 ![Build and Tests (CI)](https://github.com/gittuf/gittuf/actions/workflows/ci.yml/badge.svg) [![Coverage Status](https://coveralls.io/repos/github/gittuf/gittuf/badge.svg)](https://coveralls.io/github/gittuf/gittuf)

-gittuf provides a security layer for Git using some concepts introduced by [The Update Framework (TUF)].
-Among other features, gittuf handles key management for all developers on the repository, allows you to set permissions for repository branches, tags, files, etc., protects against [other attacks] Git is vulnerable to, and more — all while being backwards compatible with GitHub, GitLab, etc.
+gittuf is a security layer for Git repositories.
+With gittuf, any developer who can pull from a Git repository can independently verify that the repository's security policies were followed. gittuf's policy, inspired by [The Update Framework (TUF)], handles key management for all trusted developers in a repository, allows for setting permissions for repository branches, tags, files, etc., protects against [other attacks] Git is vulnerable to, and more — all while being backwards compatible with GitHub, GitLab, etc.

 gittuf is a sandbox project at the [Open Source Security Foundation (OpenSSF)] as part of the [Supply Chain Integrity Working Group].

 ## Current Status

-gittuf is currently in alpha.
-It is not yet intended for use in a production system or repository.
-We're now actively working on making gittuf more usable so it has lesser impact on developer workflows.
-Contributions are welcome, please refer to the [contributing guide].
-Some of the features listed above are being actively developed, please refer to the [roadmap] and the issue tracker for more details.
+gittuf is currently in alpha. gittuf's metadata may have breaking changes, meaning a repository's gittuf policy may have to be reinitialized from time to time.
+As such, gittuf is currently not intended to be the primary mechanism for enforcing a repository's security.

+That said, we're actively seeking feedback from users.
+Take a look at the [get started guide] to learn how to install and try gittuf out!
+Additionally, contributions are welcome, please refer to the [contributing guide], our [roadmap], and the issue tracker for ways to get involved.

 ## Installation & Get Started